Ellen White vs. The Bible

 Conclusion

-While we have only a limited understanding of the Millennium, the weight of Biblical evidence presented above indicates:
+While humans have only a limited understanding of the Millennium, the weight of Biblical evidence presented above indicates:

-The Adventist teaching of a Millennium in heaven places them in a very difficult position of having to try and explain away the dozens of obvious references to an earthly Millennium in the Bible.
+Ellen White's teaching of a Millennium in heaven places Adventists in a very difficult position of having to try and explain away the dozens of obvious references to an earthly Millennium in the Bible.
 Adventists have never been able to adequately explain away all of these verses and the preponderance of Biblical evidence is heavily weighted against their view.